‘The Young And The Restless’ Spoilers: Michael Panders ‘Shamlessly’ To The Jury

 New The Young and the Restless spoilers reveal that Michael plans to change strategies in his defense of Nikki and Victoria after hearing Rey’s testimony.

-Inquisitr reported that Michael (Christian LeBlanc) changes course for Nikki (Melody Thomas Scott) and Victoria’s (Amelia Heinle) defense against charges that they murdered J.T.
+The Inquisitr reported that Michael (Christian LeBlanc) changes course for Nikki (Melody Thomas Scott) and Victoria’s (Amelia Heinle) defense against charges that they murdered J.T.
 Hellstrom (Thad Luckinbill).
 He’s never had clients who lied to him like these two Newman women.
 Now that he finally knows the truth, Michael sees that the only possibility he has of winning the case is putting Victoria on the stand, which will, in essence, put domestic violence on trial and make it much more difficult for a jury to convict her.

 Speaking of that jury, Michael actor, Christian LeBlanc, took to Instagram to share a picture of himself, Lauren Woodland (Brittany), and Lauralee Bell (Christine) pandering “shamelessly” to the men and women of the jury in Genoa City.
 The soap star, who’s rather famous for his exuberant selfies, took a picture of himself in front of a bevy of smiling men and women who appear to round out the jurors’ box in the daytime trial.